This is some text inside of a div block.

 Although it's been years since the recreational use of marijuana was legalized in Colorado (and even longer since medicinal use was approved), employers still have questions about what they can and can’t do about employee marijuana use.

-These issues came into sharp perspective recently, with media coverage of a tragic occurrence.
-A ski area worker died on the job, leaving behind a wife and three children.
-The autopsy showed a significant level of THC in his blood.
-Colorado law provides that if a drug test indicates the presence in the worker’s system, during working hours, of a controlled substance, including marijuana, then it is presumed that the worker was intoxicated and the injury was caused by the intoxication.
+Colorado workers’ comp law provides that if a drug test indicates the presence in the worker’s system, during working hours, of a non-prescribed controlled substance, including marijuana, then it is presumed that the worker was intoxicated and the intoxication caused the injury.
 If the presumption is not overcome by clear and convincing evidence, then the law provides for the wage replacement (not medical) workers’ comp benefits to be reduced by 50 percent.
-In this case, that meant that the benefits payable to the ski area worker’s family as a result of his death were reduced by half.

 As Colorado’s largest workers’ compensation carrier, Pinnacol Assurance has detailed knowledge about marijuana use and workplace accidents.
 This guide will help businesses and their employees understand the legal framework around marijuana and the workplace in Colorado.